Frequently Asked Questions

 - Demonstrating your preparedness for a demanding career in the legal field.

-- Preparing for the NALS ALS exam- the basic certification for legal professionals.
+- Preparing for the NALS ALP exam- the basic certification for legal professionals.

 Are there prerequisites for the program?